MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

  168.08681 C9H12O2N [M+1]+(13C, 15N) 168.08664 1.04
 ```

+Line 1 defines the record format of Line 2 or later lines.
+The first line of each annotation block should be indented by space space.

 Example 2:
+RMassBank provides the option for automated tentative annotation of the fragment peaks including in-source adduct fragments (N2/O)
 ```
 PK$ANNOTATION: m/z tentative_formula formula_count mass error(ppm)
  94.0656 C6H8N+ 1 94.0651 4.89